quicwg/ops-drafts/draft-ietf-quic-applicability.md

 reopening a connection and trying to keep it open are different; see
 {{resumption-v-keepalive}}.

-Applications must be slightly rethought in order to make best use of 0-RTT resumption.
-Using 0-RTT requires an understanding of the implication of sending application data that might be replayed by an attacker.
+An application needs to deliberately choose to use 0-RTT, as 0-RTT carries a risk of replay attack.
 Application protocols that use 0-RTT require a profile that describes the types of information that can be safely sent.
-For HTTP, this profile is described in
+For HTTP, this profile is described in {{?HTTP-REPLAY=RFC8470}}.
-{{?HTTP-REPLAY=RFC8470}}.

-## Here There Be Dragons
+## Replay Attacks

 Retransmission or (malicious) replay of data contained in 0-RTT packets could cause the server side to receive two copies of the same data.